apiaryio/dredd/docs/hooks-nodejs.md

 - An array of Transaction Objects is passed to `beforeAll` and `afterAll`.
 - The second argument is an optional callback function for async execution.
 - Any modifications on the `transaction` object are propagated to the actual HTTP transactions.
-- You can use `hooks.log` function inside the hook function to print yours debug messages and informations.
+- You can use `hooks.log` function inside the hook function to print yours debug messages and other information.

 - [`configuration`](https://dredd.readthedocs.org/en/latest/usage/#configuration-object-for-dredd-class) object is populated on the `hooks` object